Do Membership Inference Attacks Work on Large Language Models?: Background

 \section{Background}

-The goal of a membership Inference Attack (MIA) is to infer whether a given data point $x$ was part of the training dataset $\mathcal{D}$ for model $\mathcal{M}$, by computing a membership score $f(\mathbf{x}; \mathcal{M})$.
+The goal of an MIA is to infer whether a given data point $x$ was part of the training dataset $\mathcal{D}$ for model $\mathcal{M}$, by computing a membership score $f(\mathbf{x}; \mathcal{M})$.
 This score is then thresholded to determine a target sample's membership.

+MIAs are often used as a proxy to determine whether a machine-learning model leaks information related to its training data \citep{shokri2017membership, shokri2022auditing, cummings2024hdsr}.
+It is the de-facto threat model when discussing machine-learning privacy \citep{shokri2017membership}, with a large array of attacks~\citep{yeom2018privacy, carlini2022membership,mireshghallah2022quantifying} and defenses~\citep{Abadi_2016,tang2021mitigating,chen2022relaxloss}.
+More involved approaches include training shadow models \citep{shokri2017membership,ye2022enhanced} on non-overlapping data from the target model's underlying data distribution.
+While attacks like LiRA \citep{carlini2022membership} show promise, they require training multiple copies of shadow models, which is often intractable for LLMs.
+Other stronger assumptions for MIAs include white-box access to the model (\ie access to model parameters) or access to a ground-truth subset of member/in-distribution non-member samples for training meta-classifiers.

-In our case, $\mathcal{M}$ is an auto-regressive language model that outputs a probability distribution of the next token given a prefix, denoted as $P(x_t|x_1...x_{t-1}; \mathcal{M})$.
-We consider five MIAs, each thresholding a different scoring function $f$ (See \Cref{subsec:appendix-attack-details} for more detailed descriptions):
+In our setting, $\mathcal{M}$ is an auto-regressive language model that outputs a probability distribution of the next token given a prefix, denoted as $P(x_t|x_1...x_{t-1}; \mathcal{M})$.
+We consider five MIAs (See \Cref{subsec:appendix-attack-details} for detailed descriptions):